Wednesday, June 26, 2019

 Now, let's contrast Karela with another character from one of Howard's later short stories; the pirate captain Belit.

-Appearing in the short story Queen of The Black Coast back in 1934, Belit is described as a beautiful, northern blonde dressed in the loose, flowing garments of a Black Coast pirate.
+Appearing in the short story Queen of The Black Coast back in 1934, Belit is described as a beautiful woman dressed in rather revealing garments, but who is nonetheless a feared Black Coast pirate.
 Her crew attacks a ship Conan is a passenger on, and he kills many of the pirates rather than surrender.
 Conan is about to die when Belit demands her crew stop.
 She struts right up to him, looks him up and down, and the two of them instantly recognize the savage and barbaric instincts in the other.
 More importantly, Belit demands, in words, that Conan come to her, take her as his queen and lover, and the two of them will make the Black Coast tremble at their feet.

 While that's a little melodramatic, and more than a little camp, at no point in time does Belit put up resistance that Conan (or any other strong male character) needs to overcome through force.
 She says what she wants, and becoming Conan's lover doesn't change her essential nature in any meaningful way.
 She is still fierce, proud, dangerous, and one night she grabs Conan by the back of his neck, looks him right in his blue, northern eyes, and tells him in no uncertain terms that if she were dead and he still fighting that hell itself would not keep her from his side.